WuerthPhoenix/tornado/src/tornado/snmptrapd_collector/doc/README.md

   iso.3.6.1.4.1.8072.2.3.2.1     type=2  value=INTEGER: 123456
 ```

-this collector will produce this Tornado Event:
+the collector will produce this Tornado Event:
 ```json
 {
    "type":"snmptrapd",